swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ### Diagnostics

 Diagnostics emitted in relation to a specific feature in adoption mode must belong to a diagnostic group named after the feature.
-There are several reasons why this will be useful:
-* Future feature-oriented adoption tooling can use the group identifier to filter out relevant diagnostics.
-* IDEs and other diagnostic consumers can integrate group identifiers into their interfaces to, well, group diagnostics, as well as to communicate relationships between diagnostics and features.
-This can prove especially handy when multiple features are simultaneously enabled in adoption mode.
+The names of diagnostic groups can be displayed along with diagnostic messages using `-print-diagnostic-groups` and can be used to associate a message with a particular feature.

 ## Source compatibility